Contact

 There is no lawn strip or existing opening in the sidewalk, can I still apply for a tree?

 Absolutely!
-When you organize or participate in a Neighborhood Street Tree Planting PNPP will do all of the necessary prep work for planting.
+When you organize or participate in a Neighborhood Street Tree Planting, PNPP and the City will arrange for all of the necessary prep work for planting.
 This includes identifying the underground utilities, marking the best spot for a tree, cutting a new tree pit in the concrete or asphalt if necessary, digging out old existing dirt, and adding fresh soil.

 Tree Care and Urban Forest Stewardship